Highboard Cabinet in Rio Rosewood by Oswald Vermaercke, Belgium — 1960

 The cabinet presents a superb geometric façade divided into two distinct sections:

-• Lower section: Fitted with two sliding doors that optimise space, revealing wide adjustable storage shelves.
+• Lower section: fitted with two sliding doors optimising space, revealing generous adjustable storage shelves.

-The signature detail lies in its handles: magnificent rectangular finger pulls, carved directly into the solid wood, typical of Oswald Vermaercke’s craftsmanship.
-The whole rests on a slender, tapered sledge base, which lends an airy lightness elegantly contrasting with the robustness of the cabinet body.
+The signature detail lies in its handles: magnificent rectangular finger-pulls, sculpted in recess directly from the solid wood, typical of Oswald Vermaercke’s craftsmanship.
+The whole rests on a slender, tapered sledge base, which lends an impression of airy lightness that contrasts elegantly with the robustness of the cabinet’s body.

 This piece is in excellent original condition.
 The original varnish has retained all its lustre, revealing the superb natural, warm patina of the rosewood.
 Structure perfectly sound and stable.
-The doors and runners operate smoothly.
-Only minimal traces of use commensurate with its age.
+The doors and sliders operate with fluidity.
+Only minimal traces of use in keeping with its age.
 Excellent condition, very fine patina.